Senhongl/TENLab/README.md

 rm -rf libtorch-shared-with-deps-latest.zip
 ```

-* To run the code with providing Dockerfile, one can first build the image by
+* To run the code with providing Dockerfile, one can first build the image by (support only for x86-architecture)

 ```
-# if using ARM-based system
-docker buildx build --platform linux/amd64 -t tenlab - < Dockerfile
-# otherwise, just
 docker build -t tenlab - < Dockerfile
 ```